 This activity focuses primarily on the conservation of existing ephemeral/temporary wetlands that have not been drained or filled but may be cultivated from time to time.
-Because ephemeral/temporary (Classes 1 and 2) wetlands are not protected by legislation, regulation, or provincial policy, they continue to be vulnerable to drainage.
 The Provincial GROW Guide outlines this and other conservation options in more detail.
 Any applications received will be reviewed against priorities established in the Provincial GROW guide.
 Applicants will be required to follow those priorities when applying for temporary wetlands funding.